 Capstone Project Archives: Extensive references to clinics that other students collaborated with in past years.

-Michigan medical students have access to several opportunities to improve their medical language skills through electives and student groups including Medicine in Spanish, Medicine in Mandarin, American Sign Language and Medical French.
+Michigan medical students have access to several opportunities to improve their medical language skills through electives and student groups including Medicine in Spanish, Medicine in Mandarin, American Sign Language, Medical French and Medical Arabic.

 Student- and Department-Organized Conferences and Events

 Diversity in Medicine Conference: Unites health professionals from across the country to highlight efforts to increase diversity in medicine.